nickmilikich/sleeper-trade-engine/README.md

 ## Usage

 - Clone the repo and navigate to the root
+- Ensure you're running python3.11+
+- If poetry isn't installed, `pip install poetry`
+- `poetry install` to install the dependencies
-- `poetry run streamlit run app.py`
+- `poetry run streamlit run app.py` to run the applet

 ## Todo